-Spending time with family, friends and groups raises this set point and gradually makes you happier and happier.
+Spending time with family, friends and other social groups raises this set point and gradually makes you happier.
 If you are concerned that technology impacts on the quality of your relationships, these apps may help:

 I stole this one from Tim Ferriss.
-I often alternate it between my morning journaling (when I have a question that needs answering) or when my brain seems very busy or scattered.
+It’s very useful when I have questions that needs answering or when my brain seems very busy or scattered.

 I simply take a blank piece of paper or notebook and just brain vomit onto the page, anything that comes into my head, I write it down.